NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

 questions:
 - "How do I create a data publication plan?"
 objectives:
-- "After the exercise you will have exerience of how to find a suitable repository, and to find out what is required for a submission"
+- "After the exercise you will have exerience of how to find a suitable repository, and to find out what is required for a submission."
 keypoints:
 - "Plan ahead - by knowing where the data will be published already during the project, the data and metadata can be formatted according to the repository's requirements, thus reducing the labour when submitting"
 ---